The Irony of Traditional Dishwashing

 Save the trees & eliminate paper waste from your kitchen with these UNpaper towels made from felt & wood.

-Swap your family's disposable sponges for these reusable, washable sponges made from cotton.
+Swap your family's disposable sponges for these reusable, washable sponges made from coconut.

 VEGAN DISHWASHING BLOCK